 - 50 grams of Parmigiano Reggiano cheese

 Bring the water to a boil adding a pinch of sea salt and a few bright green bay leaves.
 Steep the dried porcini mushrooms in 250 ml of the boiled water.
 The dried mushrooms will soften in ten minutes.
 Meanwhile peel the shallot and cut it into a fine mince.
 Put the shallot peels in a colander.
 Wash and peel the carrot and add the carrot peels to the colander as well.
 Wash the celery stalk, removing the strings on the rounded side, by pulling them gently towards the root end with a sharp knife or a vegetable peeler.
 Add the celery peels to the other ingredients in the colander and rinse everything well.
-Mince the carrot, shallot and celery with a sharp knife.
+Mince the carrot and celery with a sharp knife and set them aside with the minced shallot.

 Melt the butter, or if using, warm the olive oil in a nice shallow pan.
 Add the minced shallot, celery and carrot, cooking them at low heat a few minutes without stirring.
 When the shallots have turned transparent, add the rice, stirring well until it is evenly distributed through the sautéed vegetables.
 The rice should be coated with the oil in such a way that the grains glisten.
 The coating of the rice is an important part of making good risotto.
 If needed add the smallest amount of extra butter or oil.